brunorijsman/flashcard/README.md

     * Not-known = when the question was asked most recently, the answer was not known.
     * Known = when the question was asked most recently, the answer was known.
     * Well-known = the most recent three times the question was asked, the answer was known each time.

+Planned features:
+* Chose a topic to study and ask only questions from the selected topic (currently the topic can be selected, but it does not yet influence which questions are asked)
 * Store lab coverage history.
 For each lab, keep track of:
   * How often the lab was executed.
 * Store learning effort history.
 For each day, keep track of: